abogdanova/SwarmGE/README.txt

 StringMatch("golden")

-Note on unit productions!!!!
+Note on unit productions
 ------------------------------------

 Traditionally GE would not consume a codon for unit productions.
 This was a design decision taken by O'Neill et al. In PonyGE2 unit productions consume codons.
-The logic being that it helps to do linear tree style operations.
+The logic being that it helps to do linear tree-style operations.

-No only that but the checks needed for unit productions during the running of the algorithm can add up to millions of checks that aren't needed if we just consume codons for unit productions.
+Furthermore, the checks needed for unit productions during the running of the algorithm can add up to millions of checks that aren't needed if we just consume codons for unit productions.

-The original design decision on unit productions was also taken before the introduction of evolvable grammars whereby the arity of a unit production could change over time and in this case consuming codons will help to limit the ripple effect from that change in arity.
+The original design decision on unit productions was also taken before the introduction of evolvable grammars whereby the arity of a unit production could change over time.
+In this case consuming codons will help to limit the ripple effect from that change in arity.
 This also replicates non coding regions of genome as seen in nature.

 In summary, the merits for not consuming a codon for unit productions are not clearly defined in the literature.
 The benefits in consuming codons are a reduction in computation and improved speed with linear tree style operations.
 Other benefits are an increase in non-coding regions in the chromosome (more in line with nature) that through evolution of the grammar may then express useful information.

-Reference
+References
 ---------

 Michael O'Neill and Conor Ryan, "Grammatical Evolution: Evolutionary